agomoll/Burnout-and-Engagement-Study/README.md

 # Burnout-and-Engagement-Study
-Testing a differentiated model of job demands and their relation to resources, burnout, and engagement using Amazon Mechanical Turk and SPSS Statistics
+A moderated hierarchical regression analysis testing a differentiated model of job demands and their relation to resources, burnout, and engagement using Amazon Mechanical Turk and SPSS Statistics

 ## Overview